The No Contact Rule Explained

 Psychology Behind No Contact

-Pattern Interrupt: Breaking contact disrupts their negative associations with you.
-Studies show a 21-day break can reset emotional patterns and reduce conflict triggers.
+Pattern Interrupt: Breaking contact might disrupt your ex's negative associations with you.
+A sufficient break could help to reset emotional patterns and reduce conflict triggers.

 Psychological Reactance: When something becomes unavailable, people often want it more.
-This principle, proven in relationship studies, works in your favor when you cut ties with your ex.
+This principle, proven in relationship studies, could work in your favour when you cut ties with your ex.
+This, too, I find distasteful.

 The First 48 Hours: Critical Mistakes to Avoid